andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 # Gatsby Starter - Contentful Blog

-This document covers how you can start with the [Contentful Blog Gatsby Starter](https://github.com/contentful/starter-gatsby-blog) and update it to:
+This is my personal approach for generating a project using the [Contentful Blog Gatsby Starter](https://github.com/contentful/starter-gatsby-blog) and update it to:

 - Use TypeScript
 - Use Styled Components
 - Host on Gatsby Cloud
 - Continuous Integration with GitHub
+- Automatic re-builds on Gatsby Cloud

 ## Contentful Setup